18-649 Project 13

 portfolio and properly linked into the appropriate test logs for Unit,

 Integration, and Acceptance testing.
 You should make sure the result of

 every test is fully documented, and that the Unit and Integration Test Summary

 files are updated to include all your tests.
 You also need to make sure

 the High Level Requirements verfication is up to date.

 - Complete issue log: Your

-log should reflect all the changes that occurred in your design
+issue log should reflect all the changes that occurred in your design over the

 - All previous grading issues